Čukarička Padina

 Čukarička padina (Чукаричка Падина) is an urban neighborhood of Belgrade, the capital of Serbia.
 It is located in Belgrade's municipality of Čukarica.

 Location

 Čukarička Padina is located between the neighborhoods of Čukarica to the east, and Makiš to the west.
 Actually, it is the westernmost part of the Banovo Brdo neighborhood, a strip of land on the slopes of the hill alongside the Savska magistrala road, overlooking the Sava river and Ada Ciganlija, thus the descriptive name, Čukarička Padina, which in Serbian means slope of Čukarica.

 Characteristics

 The bank of the Sava river where the modern neighborhood is, was a starting point of the raft ferry line which connected two sides of the river.
 The merchants dug lagums, underground rooms and corridors into the rock slope and used them as a storage areas.
 The lagums still exist, but the entrances are buried.

+The southernmost, triangularly shaped extension of the local community includes the FMP complex.
+It is located between the streets of Endija Vorhola (on the east) and Milorada Jovanovića (on the west), and the northern slopes of Julino Brdo (on the south).
+The 3.2 ha large complex includes former metal factory FMP and the basketball hall.
+In March 2023 it was announced that all 18 existing structures within the complex will be demolished, and the commercial-residential project "Victory Gardens", with five large buildings, will be built instead.

 The local community had a population of 9,296 in 2011.